• Skip to primary navigation

 NUK Silicone Orthodontic Pacifier

-When it comes to choosing a pacifier, often we don’t think about the size of it or even realize that they came in different sizes.
+When it comes to choosing a breast pacifier, often we don’t think about the size of it or even realize that they came in different sizes.
 The NUK Newborn Silicone Orthodontic Pacifier actually comes in four different sizes; 0-2 months, 0-6 months, 6-18 months, and 18-36 months.

 The design of the nipple of the pacifier allows baby to gently exercise their tongue and jaw to promote healthy oral development.
 It includes vents for air circulation to prevent chafed skin and a heart-shaped design to allow room for their tiny noses.